Rwanda tells Congo to take responsibility for fighting

 “On the one hand you want Rwanda to be helpful, on the other you want to put all the blame on our shoulders ...
 We will offload all these problems that have been heaped on our shoulders,” he said.

-On Monday the president of the political wing of the CNDP - the former Congolese rebel group that was led by Ntaganda - said he had received death threats from Rwandan generals after refusing to pull out of president Joseph Kabila’s ruling coalition in support of the mutiny.

-“I was called from Rwanda by certain generals and they told me if I talked they would kill me.
-During one month, all day and all night they were harassing me ...
-I know their voices,” Senator Edouard Mwangacucu told Reuters from Kinshasa.

-Additional reporting by Jonny Hogg in Kinshasa; Writing by Richard Lough, David Lewis and Bate Felix
+Writing by Richard Lough and David Lewis; Additional reporting by Jonny Hogg in Kinshasa